Courseiva

 Why this answer

-Option B is correct because when a new ESXi host is added, it must be explicitly added to the Key Provider's trust list (or the KMS must be configured to trust the host's certificate).
-Without this, the host cannot retrieve keys.
-Option A is wrong because the host has network connectivity to the KMS as verified.
+When a new ESXi host is added to the cluster, it must be added to the Key Provider's trust list or the KMS must be configured to trust the host's certificate.
+Without this, the host cannot retrieve keys from the KMS, even though it has network connectivity and is properly licensed.
+Option B is incorrect: a firewall issue would typically cause a connection timeout or refusal error, not a 'key provider unavailable' error.

 Multi-Selecteasy